A Family Passion for Public Health and Service

 Bachelor’s Student in Public Health

-February 1, 2019, BA, Students, Advocacy, Health Disparities, Mentorship, Student Organizations
+February 1, 2019, BA, Students, Undergraduate, Advocacy, Health Disparities, Mentorship, Student Organizations

 Though he didn't realize it right away, the field of public health was right in front of Lloyd Lyons from an early age.
 For years growing up, he watched his brother go to work at a hospital—but his brother wasn't a physician.
 As Lyons got older, he learned more about his brother's path to health care.
 Part of that story is how his brother had earned a master's degree from Michigan Public Health.